 What if I or my baby gets sick or hurt while in this study?

-If you/your baby get hurt when you/your baby are in the hospital for the study, we will help you get the care you need.
+If your baby gets hurt when your baby is in the hospital for the study, we will help your baby get the care he/she needs.
 This may include first aid, emergency care, and/or follow-up care.